sridurgeshv/Building-a-Web-3-Game-with-Immutable-Passport-Integration/README.md

 ``` bash
 ngrok http 3000 --domain <YOUR DOMAIN>
 ```
+# Proof of Success :

-- You have to Log in with passport
+- You have to Log in with your Immutable passport

 ![Project Logo](https://github.com/sridurgeshv/a-Game-with-the-Immutable-zkEVM/blob/main/images/0.JPG)